One of America’s largest and oldest banks State Street has chosen Kilkenny to be the fulcrum of its global cybersecurity operations.

 State Street celebrates 25 years in Ireland and 20 years in Kilkenny this year and currently employs approximately 2,000 staff in Ireland across Dublin, Drogheda, Naas and Kilkenny.

-Boston-headquartered State Street is the second oldest continually operating US bank and was founded in 1792.
-It is ranked among the largest banks in the United States by assets.
+Boston-headquartered State Street is the second oldest continually operating US bank and was founded in 1792 and is ranked among the largest banks in the United States by assets.
 It is the second largest custodian bank in the world.

 Cyber safe in Ireland

 Ireland has been selected in large part due to the availability of relevant and skilled technology talent – existing and emerging – from universities and third level institutions, as well as the need to have a location outside the US for time zone support purposes.